shirsh94/flutter_doc_scanner/README.md

 - Flexible functionality allows users to crop scanned documents, apply filters, remove fingers, remove stains and other blemishes.
 - On-device processing helps preserve privacy.
 - Support for sending digitized files in PDF and JPEG formats back to your app.
+- Ability to set a scan page limit.

 ## Installation